 Kyōten 1211 E 6th House made tofu is all over this “trailer-raunt” menu.
 Vegetarian section of the menu includes a couple different maki rolls & a veggie bowl that can all be vegan.

 Via 313 – 6th & Waller Trailer with Detroit Style Pizza with follow your heart cheese.
 Open til 2am on the weekends.
 This is my favorite vegan pizza in the world.
-They have a second location at Craft Pride on Rainy Street
+They have a second location at Craft Pride on Rainy Street.
+And two restaurants one in Oak Hill and one on the drag.

 Spartan Pizza 1104 E 6th at Waller.
 Vegan Cheese plus delivery.
 Open until 3am Fri & Sat.

-Way South Philly 6th and Waller a Philly cheesteak trailer with a vegan offering, though it looks like it is just grilled vegetables, they also have tots!
+Way South Philly 1209 E. 6th Street a Philly cheesesteak trailer with a vegan offering, though it looks like it is just grilled vegetables, they also have tots!
 Open from lunch until 10pm.

 Fire and Soul 1104 East 6th Spicy Vegan Corn Dog and Sweet Potato Fries.
-Open until midnight on weekedays 2am on weekends.
+Open until midnight on weekdays 2am on weekends.
 Closed Sunday

 Handshakes 1104 East 6th Creative milkshake stand with many vegan options.
 Open til 2am Friday & Saturday.
 Closed Sunday.